meshula/wrinkles/README.md

             * rational object as an entry in the union (i32/i32)
    * polymorphism in timetopology->mapping, TimeTopology becomes []Mapping
      * [ ] project_curve returns a []curve instead of a topology?
+     * [ ] remove the two point/three point approximations and simplify the
+           curve library
+     * [ ] add a catmull-rom spline basis
    * switch the join() structure for joining mappings (vs project curve etc)
    * [x] linear trimmed_in_input_space: promotes to bezier, trims there and then demotes back.  should do everything on the linear knots